Economy of Greenland: Tourism

 Tourism is limited by the short summers and high costs.
 Access is almost exclusively by air, mainly from Scandinavia and Iceland.
 Some tourists arrive by cruise ship (but they don't spend much locally, since the ship provides accommodation and meals).
-There have been tests with direct flights from the US East Coast from 2007 to 2008, but these were discontinued.
+There have been tests with direct flights from the US East Coast from 2007 to 2008, but these were discontinued, until United Airlines began flying seasonally again in 2025.

 The state-owned tourism agency Visit Greenland has the web address Greenland.com.

 Tourism increased significantly between 2015 and 2019, with the number of visitors increasing from 77,000 per year to 105,000.
 One source estimated that in 2019 the revenue from this aspect of the economy was about 450 million kroner (US$67 million).
 Like many aspects of the economy, this slowed dramatically in 2020, and into 2021, due to restrictions required as a result of the COVID-19 pandemic; one source describes it as being the "biggest economic victim of the coronavirus".
 (The overall economy did not suffer too severely as of mid 2020, thanks to the fisheries.)
 Visitors would begin arriving again in late 2020 and early 2021.
 Greenland's goal is to develop it "right" and to "build a more sustainable tourism for the long run".

 Air Greenland, also known as Greenlandair, is the flag carrier of Greenland and contributes an amount of tourists to the country.

 Agriculture and forestry

 Agriculture is of little importance in the economy but due to climate change – in southern Greenland, the growing season averages about three weeks longer than a decade ago – which has enabled expanded production of existing crops.
 At present, local production accounts for 10% of potatoes consumption in Greenland, but that is projected to grow to 15% by 2020.
 Similarly, it has enabled new crops like apples, strawberries, broccoli, cauliflower, cabbage, and carrots to be grown and for the cultivated areas of the country to be extended although even now only about 1% of Greenland is considered arable.
 Expanded production is subsidized by the government through purchase guarantees by the state-owned Neqi A/S grocery store chain.

-The only forest in Greenland is in the Qinngua Valley near Nanortalik.
+The only native forest in Greenland is in the Qinngua Valley near Nanortalik.
 It is protected and not used for timber production.